Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Seal Speed: 8
  - Tags: Projectile

 Effects: This technique has an Accuracy bonus equal to the target's Paralysis severity (Para 3 = +3 Accuracy), removes the target's Shock status and inflicts a Stun equal to 4*(the Shock severity removed), up to a maximum of Stun 20.
+For both the Paralysis and the Shock, environmental status effects do not count, nor do sources of Paralysis or Shock that are not from Raiton.
 This technique only works off of Raiton-induced Paralysis and Shock status effects.

 #### --( Kyousou Ikazuchi no Jutsu - Racing Thunder Technique )--
 By pumping your legs full of lightning chakra, you raise your muscle's response time, and their power as well.
 Unfortunately, this is all focused in just your legs.

  - Chakra: 15
- - Upkeep: 2
+ - Upkeep: 4
  - Speed: 8
  - Seal Speed: 8
  - Tags: Preparation